Konyaco/ADB_UI/README.md

 # Intro

 A simple and crude visual ADB client.
-Powered on Jetbrains Compose.
+A simple and crude visual ADB client.
+UI based on Jetbrains Compose.

 ![Screenshot](assets/screenshot.png)